-I. Overv iew 3

-II.
-Principles Consultative Group (PCG) Discussions on Regional and Country Circumstances

-a.
-Annual Meeting of the Group of Trustees 7

-b.
-Overview of PCG discussions 7

-C. Evolving Framework for Sovereign Debt Restructuring 8

-d.
-PCG Discussions on Country Cases 9

-e.
-International Capital Markets and Emerging Markets Roundtable 12

-III.
-Sovere eign Bond Contract Reform 12

-a.
-Industry Efforts to Promote Adoption of the ICMA Proposals 12

-b.
-Status of Implementation 13

-IV.
-Invest or Relations (IR) and Data Dissemination 16

-a.
-IIF Assessments of Investor Relations and Data Dissemination Practices 17

-b.
-IIF 2015 Assessment Results 18

-Boxes

-1. Benefits of Implementing the Principles 5

-2. Framework for the Monitoring of Implementation of the Principles 6
+l.
+Overv riew 3 II. oles Consultative Group (PCG) Discussions on Regional and Country mstances 7 a.
+Annual Meeting of the Group of Trustees 7 b.
+Overview of PCG discussions 7 C. Evolving Framework for Sovereign Debt Restructuring 8 d.
+PCG Discussions on Country Cases 8 e.
+International Capital Markets and Emerging Markets Roundtable 11 III.
+Sover eign Bond Contract Reform 12 a.
+Industry efforts to promote the accelerated adoption of the ICMA model 12 aggregated CACs in the outstanding stock of sovereign bonds b.
+Industry efforts to promote the uptake of creditor engagement clause 13 IV.
+Invest or Relations (IR) and Data Dissemination 14 a.
+IIF Assessments of Investor Relations and Data Dissemination Practices 15 b.
+IIF 2016 Assessment Results 16 Boxes 1.
+Benefits of Implementing the Principles 5 2.
+Framework for the Monitoring of Implementation of the Principles 6